b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Theology.md

 I can't explain why, but when LDS leaders use alliteration like that, it just gives me Facebook-boomer minion-meme vibes.

-&nbsp;

-(spoilers ahead: Nelson isn't the only one who teaches this. [[#Slow down, now, buddy|More on that later]])

 To be clear, Nelson in the quoted section seems to be focusing on the conditionality of *love*.
 I'm not making the argument that all blessings, salvation, prosperity etc should all be unconditional.
 While [searching for material related to this topic](https://www.churchofjesuschrist.org/search?lang=eng&query=unconditional&page=1&facet=all), I encountered many passages describing God's blessings, or the effects of Christ's Atonement as being conditional.
 I don't see those notions as problematic as love being conditional.

+&nbsp;

 ##### Is that a problem?
 Yes, that's a problem.